Thou shalt sit for hours doing tedious drawings to learn perspective. Did you really think art should be fun?

 Some children are born with a natural gift that makes drawing easy.
 Natural artists see the world differently.
 However, any child can be taught to see like an artist.
 This is where the divide grows between naturally gifted children, and ones who are not.
 If you do not find a subject easy then you have to work harder to improve.
 If that time spent improving is not enjoyable then you will not gravitate towards that subject at all.

 What if the Student Loses Interest?

-The student loses interest because they are bored and they are not excited about what they are doing in the first place.
+Usually, a student loses interest because the practice is boring and he’s not excited about what he is doing in the first place.

 What if you could slip practice into art but make it fun.
 A bit like putting ground up broccoli into tacos or some other exciting dish.
 It is there but, you do not know it is there.
 It is good for you but you do not see it.

 The flame of desire to paint and draw can get thoroughly quenched when children go from drawing imaginatively to drawing realistically.
 It is a path that is inevitable.
 When they pass through that door they will either have the knowledge to keep their confidence as an artist or it will be gone.
-Normally it is gone for the majority of children because they are not taught how to draw realistically at an early age and when they see that their stick figure is not the latest Mona Lisa and it really is a stick figure they are embarrassed and stop painting and drawing.
+Normally it is gone for the majority of children because they are not taught how to draw realistically at an early age.
+So, when they realize that their stick figure is not the Mona Lisa, and it really is a stick figure, they are embarrassed and stop painting and drawing.

 Can Art be Fun?

 So, the question is, can art be fun?
-It can be but it has to be taught in a certain way that encompasses that in the whole learning process.
+It can be but it has to be taught in a certain way.
 The whole philosophy of teaching has to be rearranged.
-If art was fun more children would be excited and want to practice more.
+If art were fun, more children would be excited and want to practice more.